-- Confirming that the revisions are authorized - Updating the configuration items - Archiving the replaced baseline and retrieving the new baseline - Commenting on the changes made to the item - Tying changes to related work products such as requirements, service agreements, operational plans, and schedules - 4.
+- Confirming that the revisions are authorized - Updating the configuration items - Archiving the replaced baseline and retrieving the new baseline - · Commenting on the changes made to the item - Tying changes to related work products such as requirements, user stories, and tests - 4.
 Perform reviews to ensure that changes have not caused unintended effects on the baselines (e.g., ensure that changes have not compromised the safety or security of the system). - 5.
 Record changes to configuration items and reasons for changes as appropriate.